filipkosecek/gdb-livepatch/README.md

   - the target process missing both the symbol table and debugging symbols
   - missing glibc debugging symbols
   - missing patch instruction definition, e.g. no definition of the replaced and replacing function
+  - C macro file (`src/patch.h`) not included in your patch library
+  - macros for patch instructions not used in your patch library
   - typographical errors in replaced or replacing function names

 ### Printing patch history